Vet comes to the rescue of boxer who swallowed so much sand it made him critically ill

 “He’s back to his normal self now, but I know it could have been a lot more serious.
 I’d never heard of this happening, but I had a discussion with a man on the caravan park near here and he said that it happened to his dog and because of the stress of it all, it didn’t make it.”

-The Vets Now clinic in Colwyn Bay — where Ben received treatment — was recently rated as “outstanding” in the delivery of emergency and critical care by the Royal College of Veterinary Surgeons.
+The Vets Now clinic in Colwyn Bay — where Ben received treatment — has been rated as “outstanding” in the delivery of emergency and critical care by the Royal College of Veterinary Surgeons.

 It’s one of a nationwide network of Vets Now clinics and pet emergency hospitals that are open through the night, seven-days-a-week, and day and night on weekends and bank holidays, to treat any pet emergencies that may occur.